mikethedefense/SnakeGame/readme.md

 ## Updates
 - Update 0.1: Added basic movement and collision with the snake
 - Update 0.15: Added better movement which emulates the traditional snake game movement
+- Update 0.2: Added the collectable sprite and added a score system.